svaur/NewsApiExample/README.md

 or set enviroment variables for local run
 5) run Dockerfile

-An application provides an API through Swagger: http://localhost:8080/swagger-ui/index.html
+An application provides an API through Swagger: http://localhost:8080/swagger-ui/index.html. user:user

 Used libraries: